About Linford Wood

-There are no public toilets in the wood.
+There are no public toilets in the woods.

-Access is superb throughout the wood as nearly all paths are hard surface.
+Access is superb throughout the wood as nearly all paths are hard surfaces.
 The two grass rides within the wood might prove too soft for wheelchairs or buggies after periods of heavy rain.

 Please can we remind all dog walkers to keep their pets on leads in the woods during breeding season (March to September).